 Give yourself time to absorb the train departure information and as seat reservations aren’t available on any departure, except the trains heading to Norwich, being able to be among the first wave of travellers to board, is a big plus.

-The Elizabeth Line has transformed the access between Liverpool Street to many areas of central London, providing faster access to multiple locations; though for the time being the Elizabeth Line is not operating on Sundays.
+The Elizabeth Line has transformed the access between Liverpool Street to many areas of central London, providing faster access to multiple locations.

 Plus the transfer between stations and street at all of the stations served by the Elizabeth Line is step-free.